sul-dlss-deprecated/hydrus/README.md

 ## Setting up your environment

 First, you need a Java runtime so you can have a local Solr and Fedora instance for development/testing.
-One way to install Solr/Fedora is by using hydra-jetty, which is what the instructions below assume
+One way to install Solr/Fedora is by using solr_wrapper and jetty_wrapper (for Fedora), which is what the instructions below assume

 ```bash
 rvm install 2.3.4